 Tyson was many things, but he wasn’t stupid and although this would have been a competitive match-up for the few rounds it lasted I don’t think any incarnation of Tyson would beat any version of Foreman (prime or otherwise).

-The match in my eyes would see Tyson approaching Foreman trying to get inside of Georges formidable jab and then trying to work in close.
+The match in my eyes would see Tyson approaching Foreman trying to get inside of Georges formidable jab and then trying to work up close.
 The issue here is that anyone that has stood in front of Foreman and traded has been knocked out.
-Tyson might be faster but Foreman will land and when he does, that’s it for Tyson.
+Tyson might be faster, but Foreman will land and when he does, that’s it for Tyson.

 Imagine how much money this would make if it was announced tomorrow and both fighters were in their prime?
 Imagine the hype.
 Outspoken and confident Lennox Lewis, against the mouthy and even more confident Ali.

 This would be one hell of an interesting match-up and I think it ends one of two ways, Lewis by TKO or Ali by points (just).
-Ali was one of the greatest movers in the ring, he was spry, slipped punches, made most boxers miss, but he tended to fade as rounds progressed and middle to later rounds, he used to get caught.
+Ali was one of the greatest movers in the ring, he was spry, slipped punches, made most boxers miss, but he tended to fade as rounds progressed.
+In middle to later rounds, he used to get caught.

 If Ali lasts to the final bell, I can see the judges being torn between the busier fighter (Ali) and the more persuasive fighter (Lewis).
-I think given that Ali will have bagged the earlier rounds and also will have survived to the final bell, the judges would give him the nod and his arm would be raised.
+I think given that Ali will have bagged the earlier rounds and having survived to the final bell, the judges would give him the nod and his arm would be raised.

-Controversial, but controversial was a word embedded in Ali’s career, if these two had fought in their prime it would likely have been a trilogy affair like the Frazier/Ali trilogy.
+A controversial win, but controversial was a word embedded in Ali’s career.
+If these two had fought in their prime it would likely have been a trilogy affair like the Frazier/Ali trilogy.
 What an interesting match though and one that would cause huge debates within the boxing community.